OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationschool_post_classes.md

 ## Response
-If successful, this method returns `201, Created` response code and [educationClass](../resources/educationclass.md) object in the response body.
+If successful, this method returns `204, No Content` response code and [educationClass](../resources/educationclass.md) object in the response body.

 ## Example
 ##### Request